At a Glance

 Tailor Your CV: Make sure your CV highlights your experience with UKDB pensions and any relevant actuarial qualifications.
 Emphasise your strong Excel skills and any specific projects you've worked on that relate to cash-flow production or GMPe.

-Craft a Strong Cover Letter: In your cover letter, explain why you're interested in the Insurance Pricing Actuarial Analyst role.
+Craft a Compelling Cover Letter: In your cover letter, explain why you're interested in the Insurance Pricing Actuarial Analyst role.
 Mention your technical skills and how they align with the job requirements, particularly your ability to analyse complex data and meet strict deadlines.

 How to prepare for a job interview at BWD Search & Selection